shayan3k/Remotify_Interview_Test/README.md

 cd app && php artisan FetchMergeData
 </code>

-Please do not hasitate to ask if you need something, Thanks,
+Please do not hasitate to ask if you need anything, Thanks,
 Shayan3k